heremaps/devrel-samples/aws-here-geocoding/README.md

 1. Fill replace the values for `identityPoolId`, `mapName`, and `placesName` in [`main.js`](main.js#L5-L10) with the information from steps 1 and 2.
 1. Open [quickstart.html](quickstart.html) in a browser to run the app.

-## Security

-See [CONTRIBUTING](../CONTRIBUTING.md#security-issue-notifications) for more information.

-## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.